Quarantined in the Park Hyatt, Tokyo

 At a hospital in downtown Tokyo, a guard who spoke no English urged us into a glass airlock, the doors sucking shut behind us.
 Beyond a thick wall of glass, four people in biohazard suits stared at us as if we carried anthrax.
 The guard pointed at Ethan to go to a sliding door, but I shook my head.
 Not alone.
 The hotel manager had promised that the doctors would speak English.
 But I already sensed a lack of communication—what did they plan to do to him?

 The doctors talked amongst themselves.
 I felt a rush of heat, pride.
-A glimpse of Ethan as a man.
+A glimpse of my son as a man.
 It was the way I’d felt when I’d seen that my kids could really snow ski—off they went at 40-miles-an hour and away from me.
 They were going to make it on their own.
 Eventually.

 The sliding doors slammed open and a doctor emerged in a space suit.
 He approached us wobbily, as if on the moon.
 He stopped three feet from us (precisely three-feet, I noted, a distance deemed medically safe for avoiding infectious diseases) and we stared at each other—a take-me-to-your-leader moment.
 The doctor put us in a tiny windowless room that was twice the size of a phone booth.
 Things were getting a little scary and I tried calling the Hyatt on the cell but it seemed they’d scrambled the phones.